Pago Pago, American Samoa: Foreign rivalries and naval competition (1871–1889)

+Religious expansion and village politics (1890s)

 In 1892, Mauga Lei, High Chief of Pago Pago and a supporter of Malietoa Laupepa, spent extended periods in Upolu, leaving the bay area without his leadership.
-While Pago Pago remained loyal, Fagatogo - aligned with Mataʻafa - joined Aua in an effort to depose him.
+While Pago Pago remained loyal, Fagatogo—aligned with Mataʻafa—joined Aua in an effort to depose him.
 A confrontation followed: a canoe flotilla from Aua and Fagatogo advanced on Pago Pago but retreated under heavy gunfire.
 Warriors from Pago Pago and Fagasā then attacked Aua and Fagatogo, burning both villages; women and children took refuge at the Catholic mission at Lepua, and the flotilla withdrew to Aunuʻu.

 On May 27, 1893, a branch of the LDS Church was established in Pago Pago.
 The church had first arrived on the island in 1863 and became formally organized on Tutuila in 1888.

-In 1893, acting U.S. consul William Blacklock visited Pago Pago to assess the purchase of land at Blunts and Breakers Points for gun emplacements protecting the coaling station.
+In 1893, acting US consul William Blacklock visited Pago Pago to assess the purchase of land at Blunts and Breakers Points for gun emplacements protecting the coaling station.
 Ongoing hostilities between Mauga of Pago Pago and Leʻiato of Fagaʻitua prevented a binding agreement; Blacklock secured only an option to purchase at a later date.

+Establishment of US naval infrastructure (1898–1900)

 In 1898, a California-based construction and engineering firm was contracted to build the coal depot.
 The naval engineer in charge was W. I. Chambers.
 On April 30, 1899, Commander Benjamin Franklin Tilley sailed from Norfolk, Virginia on with a cargo of coal and steel for the project.
 The U.S. Navy was the only American agency present in the area, and it was made responsible for administering the new territory.

-In 1899, Pago Pago became the administrative capital of American Samoa.
-Pago Pago and Tutuila Island were formally part of the Kingdom of Samoa until 1899, when they became U.S. territory.
-In December of that year, the Tripartite Convention formally partitioned Tutuila as a U.S. territory, thereby granting the United States control over Pago Pago.

-In 1900, the Oceanic Steamship Company's steamers - the Sierra, the Ventura, and the Sonoma - shifted their port of call from Apia to Pago Pago.
+In 1900, the Oceanic Steamship Company's steamers – the Sierra, the Ventura, and the Sonoma – shifted their port of call from Apia to Pago Pago.